 After a full day of classes, more than 100 Baylor student volunteers travel to nine different sites in Chattanooga gently encouraging over 300 children through homework assignments, reading programs, computer classes, music lessons, foreign language classes, drama classes, and art programs.
 The members contribute over 40,000 hours of service annually.

-Service trips take place each year.
+take place each year to Asheville, N.C., New York City, and to Jamaica.
 "It can be tough.
 The students leave their comfort zones on a regular basis," acknowledges Joli Anderson, Director of Community Service.
-Students travel annually to Asheville, NC, Jamaica, and New York City.
+Click here for more information

 Each December, the community service program hosts a holiday party to honor and reward those children at the various site locations who have demonstrated a strong dedication to their homework and extra educational/enrichment activities.
 This party is a celebration of the child’s diligence in the after-school program -- the invitation list is exclusively dedicated to those children who have earned the privilege to attend.
 Each advisory group in the upper school raises money to provide gifts and rewards to children who earn attendance to the party.